Lacey Eastburn

 Lacey Arnold Eastburn (May 19, 1880 – October 31, 1957) was the tenth president of Arizona State College at Flagstaff, now Northern Arizona University, from 1947 to 1957.

 Early life

-Eastburn was born in South English, Iowa and raised on farms in Iowa and Missouri.
-He was only able to attend school for four or five months per year so he didn’t finish eighth grade until he was nineteen years old.
+Eastburn was raised on farms in Iowa and Missouri.
+He was only able to attend school for four or five months per year so he did not finish eighth grade until he was nineteen years old.
 He obtained a license to teach in Missouri but left for Arizona to try his luck as a miner.
-He would return to Missouri to oversee the sale of his father’s farm after his father suffered a stroke.
+He would return to Missouri to oversee the sale of his father's farm after his father suffered a stroke.

 While in Missouri he obtained his bachelor's degree from Southwest Missouri Teacher's College in three years before earning his master's degree from Drury University in 1917.
 With the start of World War I he joined the U.S. Army Air Service as a lieutenant.
 A tonsillectomy prevented him from being deployed to Europe.